uscensusbureau/us-census-bureau-data-api-mcp/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - Link to the related issue (if applicable).

+## Generative AI
+- Was generative AI used to create any part of the code submitted in this PR?
+[Yes/No]

 ## Additional Notes

 Provide any additional information or context that might be helpful for reviewers.